Dating of the MiDDle to Upper paleolithic

 inal aragonite from secondary, low-Mg calcite

 (CarDS)8.
-While we did not perform XRD
+While we did not perform

 for the precise identification of the dated min-

-eral, staining with Feigl’s solution allowed us to
+eral, staining with Feigl’s solution allowed us

 separate mechanically any potentially contami-